deepanjalikushwaha1211/WebDevCODEALPHA/README.md

 # WebDevCODEALPHA
-This is for web development in Code Alpha.
+This is for web development internship in Code Alpha.